xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ---

-In a randomized trial or A/B test we know the counterfactual average outcome because the experiment withheld the intervention from the control group (which by randomization is more or less the same as the intervention group).
-A critical assumption in ITS is that the outcome of interest trend would remain unchanged in the absence of the intervention.
+In a randomized trial or A/B test we know the counterfactual average outcome because the experiment withheld the intervention from the control group (which by randomization is somewhat the same as the intervention group).
+A critical assumption in ITS is that the outcome of interest trend would remain unchanged in the absence of intervention.

 ## A practical example

 Bob runs a large and successful blog on personal finance.
-During an webinar he learns that making his web content load faster could reduce its [bounce rate](https://en.wikipedia.org/wiki/Bounce_rate) and therefore decides to signup for a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) service.
+During a webinar he learns that making his web content load faster could reduce its [bounce rate](https://en.wikipedia.org/wiki/Bounce_rate) and therefore decides to sign up for a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) service.
 It's been 6 months since he added a CDN to his blog and he wants to know if the investiment he did reduced the bounce rate.

 ### Dataset

 Bob provides us with [🗒️ 24 weeks of data](/assets/data/its/enriched_data.csv) before adding the CDN and 24 weeks after it (intervention).
-Therefore weeks 1 to 24 have bouncing rate before intervention and weeks 25 to 48 after it.
+Therefore, weeks 1 to 24 have a bouncing rate before intervention and weeks 25 to 48 after it.

 <p align="center">
     <picture>